joseph-flinn/site/frontend/posts/retro-success-psychological-safety.md

 relationship with my direct reports.
 Every action that is taken includes a trust component.
 The action either adds trust to the relationship or removes it.
-While every relationship follows this ebb and flow of trust, in a hierarchical system like a company, the most important view is the trust is between direct report and their manager.
+While every relationship follows this ebb and flow of trust, in a hierarchical system like a company, the most important view is the trust between the direct report and their manager.
 Every action by the manager adds or removes trust in the relationship.
 Brené Brown calls this idea the marble jar (Brown 2018).
 Jocko Willink calls it leadership capital (Willink 2015).